awvwgk/spinel-cluster/README.md

-# Easy set up for spinel geomtries
+# Set up for a spinel lattice
 creates xyz-files for normal spinel types

 the program is invoked with ruby